top of page

 • Their relationship to you

-Legal basis for processing informant data: We collect informant data only with your explicit consent as part of your care, and with the informant's consent to provide that information.
+Legal basis for processing informant data: We collect informant data only with your explicit consent as part of your care and services, and with the informant's consent to provide that information.
 Informants will be directed to this privacy policy before providing any information and will be asked to consent to us using their data for the specific purpose of your assessment or treatment.
+The same applies to research team members and supervisors, we will confirm that you have made them aware of our privacy notice and your application to us for research services given their involvement in your research project.

 How we will use your data within our practice